othmanalbahri1/prioritymatrix/README.md

 # Setup (Windows only):
 1. [Download and install Rainmeter](https://www.rainmeter.net) (see below for cloud syncing across devices).
-2. Copy the PriorityMatrix folder from this repository to the Skins folder where you installed Rainmeter.
-It is important the there are no subfolders between Skins and PriorityMatrix (/Skins/PriorityMatrix/).
+2. Copy the PriorityMatrix folder from this repository to the Skins folder where you installed Rainmeter (/Rainmeter/Skins/PriorityMatrix/).
 3. Open Rainmeter (find Rainmeter.exe or Rainmeter icon in taskbar).
 4. Click Refresh All.
 5. PriorityMatrix should now be listed on the left.
 Expand it, click PriorityMatrix.ini then Load.